This comprehensive guide covers five of the most common whole Indian spices that you should have stocked in your pantry at all times.

 - Masala Chai Kulfi (Ice Cream) by Archana’s Kitchen

-- Rice Pudding with Candied Ginger and Cinnamon by Sukhi
+- Creamy Carrot and Rice Pudding by Sukhi

-While in the west Fennel is mainly used in the form of bulb in soups and stir fries, Indian kitchens mostly use fennel seeds or the powder of the same seeds.
-Fennel has an amazing licorice like flavor to it.
+What is Saunf?
+While in the west fennel is mainly used in the form of bulb in soups and stir fries, Indian kitchens mostly use fennel seeds or the powder of the same seeds.
+Fennel has an amazing licorice-like flavor to it.
 If you have smelled or tasted a fennel bulb or leaves then the seeds smell pretty much the same, only the aroma is much stronger than that of a bulb.

 Indian kitchens use fennel seeds in a variety ways.
 Added for flavor in Indian pickles, used in jams and jellies, added to hot ghee or oil and used as tempering for dals and lentil soups.